-Are you looking for an American made, high security, waterproof long gun safe with decent fire protection?
+Are you looking for an American made, high security, waterproof gun safe (for long guns) with decent fire protection?

 Yeah, that doesn’t exist.